As planned, we are now entering the second stage of the

 the upcoming 1.7.0 release.

-The support for the jbuilder
+The support for the jbuilder binary and jbuild files will be

 discontinued in July 2019.
 If you haven’t switch your project to